alexcandrabersiva/bin-mcp/README.md

 4. Add tests if applicable
 5. Submit a pull request

-## License
+## 📄 License

 MIT License - see LICENSE file for details.

-## Disclaimer
+## ⚠️ Disclaimer

-This software is for educational and development purposes.
+**⚠️ IMPORTANT**: This software is for educational and development purposes.
 Trading cryptocurrencies involves substantial risk.
 Use at your own risk and never trade with money you cannot afford to lose.

-## Support
+## 💬 Support

 For issues and questions:
 - Check the [Binance API Documentation](https://binance-docs.github.io/apidocs/futures/en/)